 Billing itself as the “World’s Largest Furniture Store” and featuring more than 1.3 million square feet of showroom space, Furnitureland South is a massive complex just off Interstate 85’s Business Loop.
 Don’t be overwhelmed – one of the company’s sales and design consultants will guide you through the store and help you find the exact item or set you’re looking for.

 Notable nearby: At 85 feet tall, Jamestown is the home of “The World’s Largest Highboy Dresser.”
 Historic Jamestown is also home to Mendenhall Homeplace, which features several historic structures and displays.

 Did you ever lose or break a piece of a favorite china or silver set and assume it could never be replaced?
 Well, don’t give up until you’ve been to this 500,000-square-foot store, which features an inventory of more than 11 million pieces from nearly 450,000 patterns.
 Founded in 1991 by Bob Page in his attic, this Greensboro institution is more than likely to have exactly what you want when it comes to replacements.

-Notable nearby: Greensboro’s Hudson’s Hill is a general store that sells goods with a purpose – whether made in the United States, produced locally by hand, or connected with philanthropic efforts.
-Baseball fans should catch a Greensboro Grasshoppers Minor League game at downtown’s sparkling First National Bank Field.
+Notable nearby: Greensboro’s Hudson’s Hill is a general store that sells goods with a purpose – whether made in the U.S., produced locally by hand or connected with philanthropic efforts.
+And baseball fans should catch a Greensboro Grasshoppers Minor League game at downtown’s sparkling First National Bank Field.